Skip to main content

 2. Mucinex DM is safer if you have high blood pressure

-If you have high blood pressure (hypertension), Mucinex DM is a safer choice for cold symptoms than Mucinex D.
+If you have hypertension (high blood pressure), Mucinex DM is a safer choice for cold symptoms than Mucinex D.

 The active ingredients in Mucinex DM shouldn’t affect your blood pressure.
 Mucinex D, on the other hand, can raise your blood pressure because it contains pseudoephedrine.
-As mentioned, pseudoephedrine tightens blood vessels, which may cause your blood pressure to go up.
+As mentioned, pseudoephedrine tightens blood vessels, which can increase blood pressure.

-If you have high blood pressure, talk to your healthcare team before taking Mucinex D. They can recommend a different cold medication that can help with your symptoms without affecting your blood pressure.
-Mucinex DM may be one alternative.
+If you have high blood pressure, talk to your healthcare team before taking Mucinex D. They can recommend a cold medication that can help with your symptoms without affecting your blood pressure.
+Mucinex DM may be one option.

 3. Mucinex DM offers more dosage forms